PRESIDENT

 a number of cement kilns in the

-Kingdom for hazardous waste fuel potential and made recommendations to
+United Kingdom for hazardous waste fuel potential and made

 - Assisted